 Being in the present moment, mindful of what’s around you helps to calm the intrusive thoughts that are so often the cause of frustration or low self-esteem.

 The more often you’re able to practice being mindful, the more benefits you’ll notice in your daily life.

 Hope those five tips will help you during those frustrating times we all experience when watching the kids we love.

 If you think that they aren’t enough to really help you deal with the chronic underlying stress, please reach out for a free consultation.
-I’d love to chat with you about how your life could look, and I currently have a few openings for new patients if we’re a fit.
+I’d love to chat with you about how your life could look.
+I currently have a few openings for new patients if we’re a fit.

 Call me at 727-469-3008 or use the button below to schedule a free strategy call.